Redcats

 Redcats was a group of commercial companies managed by Jean-Michel Noir.
 This group entity specialized in international online fashion and home furnishing distribution.
 PPR sold the Redcats company to focus on luxury and sports.
-I think its a girl cat organization why else is the cat red.

 The Group

 History

 Formerly known as the La Redoute Group, Redcats was a French group that was founded in 1999.

-In the late 1990s, the Group acquired international brands.
+In the late 1990's, the Group acquired international brands.
 Redcats represented a portfolio of 17 European and American brands for men, women and children.

 To increase its brand presence on the web, Redcats introduced a new visual identity in 2010 and launched a new corporate website in 2011.

 The network

 With an international presence, the Group accounted for more than 70 merchant websites in 2011.

-The brands

-Redcats mainly dealt with product categories in the fields of apparel, home furnishings and sports gear.

-E-commerce: a growth catalyst for redcats
+E-commerce: a growth catalyst for Redcats

 Worldwide presence

 In 2010, Redcats had over 26 million active customers in 31 countries and generated 57% of its revenue through its 70 merchant websites.
 The Group attracts 54 million visitors per month from all over the world to its websites.